-The Wuxing dayi 五行大義 "The Great Meaning of the Five Agents" is a philosophical treatise written by the Sui period 隋 (581-618) master Xiao Ji 蕭吉, courtesy name Xiao Wenxiu 蕭文休.
-He came from Nanlanling 南蘭陵 (modern Wujin 武進, Jiangsu) and has also compiled the Diwang yangsheng yaofang 帝王養生要方, a book about medicine.
+Wuxing dayi 五行大義 "The Great Meaning of the Five Agents" is a philosophical treatise written by the Sui-period 隋 (581-618) master Xiao Ji 蕭吉 (d.
+614), courtesy name Wenxiu 文休.
+He hailed from Nanlanling 南蘭陵 (modern Wujin 武進, Jiangsu) and also compiled the Diwang yangsheng yaofang 帝王養生要方, a book about medicine.

-The author is of the opinion that the Five Agents are the ground of all creations and also of human relationships.
-The five measures (wudu 五度) of Heaven are to be seen in the movements of the celestial bodies, the "five elements" (wucai 五材) of the Earth in the richness of is sources, and the five virtues (wude 五德) of man in the expressions of virtues.
-In order to clarify their meaning for human life, it is important to undertake prognostications with the help of numerology and other divinatory methods.
+The author is of the opinion that the Five Agents were the ground of all creations and also of human relationships.
+The five measures (wudu 五度) of Heaven were to be seen in the movements of the celestial bodies, the "five elements" (wucai 五材) of the Earth in the richness of is sources, and the five virtues (wude 五德) of man in the expressions of virtues.
+In order to clarify their meaning for human life, it was important to carry out prognostications with the help of numerology and other divinatory methods.

 The text was finished in 617 and is preserved in a Japanese print from 1699.
 It makes use of numerous ancient sources on the Five Agents.